hellotusharkhanna/library-management-system/README.md

   - Copy of the book is available.
   - User can only have 3 books issued to him with 2 books per week quota.

-> : Book can only be issued for 3 weeks and User should get notification before 2 days of return date.
+> Note: Book can only be issued for 3 weeks and User should get notification before 2 days of return date.

 There are different modules inside this application: